fadden/CiderPress2/FileConv/Gfx/PrintShop-notes.md

 file itself.

 The Space character is at offset 0, and in all the examples I've seen, has a height of 0 pixels.
-The data is calculated in the PSC font editor based off of an average of all other character widths.
+The width is calculated in the PSC font editor based off of an average of all other character widths.

 Character data is stored one bit per pixel, where 0 indicated background and 1 is foreground.
 LSB